-- i) Costs incurred prior to the written approval of the City will be deemed ineligible and will not be reimbursed. - ii) Any combination of the BCIP incentives, including the BFTIP (provincial education portion of taxes), shall not exceed the total costs incurred to remedy the property so that a Record of Site Condition can be filed with, and accepted by, the Ministry of Environment and that building permit can be obtained - iii) The City reserves the right to audit the cost of project feasibility studies, environmental studies, environmental remediation works, and/or rehabilitation works that have been approved under any of the financial incentive programs, at the expense of the applicant. - iv) The City is not responsible for any costs incurred by an applicant in relation to any of the programs, including without limitation, costs incurred in anticipation of a grant and/or tax assistance. - v) If the applicant is in default of any of the general or program specific requirements, or any other requirements of the City, the City may delay, reduce or cancel the approved grant and/or tax assistance. - vi) The City may discontinue any of the programs at any time, but applicants with approved grants and/or tax assistance will still receive said grant and/or tax assistance, subject to meeting the general and program specific requirements. - vii) All proposed works approved under the incentive programs and associated improvements to buildings and/or land shall conform to all municipal by-laws, policies, procedures, standards and guidelines, including applicable Official Plan and zoning requirements and approvals. - viii) The improvements made to buildings and/or land shall be made pursuant to a Building Permit, and/or other required permits, and constructed in accordance with the Ontario Building Code. - ix) Outstanding work orders, and/or orders or requests to comply, and/or other charges from the City (including tax arrears) must be satisfactorily addressed prior to grant and/or tax assistance payment.
+- i) Costs incurred prior to the written approval of the City will be deemed ineligible and will not be reimbursed. - ii) In instances where the DCIP and BCIP programs overlap, the property owner/ applicant will only be eligible for one of the plans, and will be required to identify which Plan they are applying for before work on the property begins. - iii) Any combination of the BCIP incentives, including the BFTIP (provincial education portion of taxes), shall not exceed the total costs incurred to remedy the property so that a Record of Site Condition can be filed with, and accepted by, the Ministry of Environment and that building permit can be obtained - iv) The City reserves the right to audit the cost of project feasibility studies, environmental studies, environmental remediation works, and/or rehabilitation works that have been approved under any of the financial incentive programs, at the expense of the applicant. - v) The City is not responsible for any costs incurred by an applicant in relation to any of the programs, including without limitation, costs incurred in anticipation of a grant and/or tax assistance. - vi) If the applicant is in default of any of the general or program specific requirements, or any other requirements of the City, the City may delay, reduce or cancel the approved grant and/or tax assistance. - vii) The City may discontinue any of the programs at any time, but applicants with approved grants and/or tax assistance will still receive said grant and/or tax assistance, subject to meeting the general and program specific requirements. - viii) All proposed works approved under the incentive programs and associated improvements to buildings and/or land shall conform to all municipal by-laws, policies, procedures, standards and guidelines, including applicable Official Plan and zoning requirements and approvals. - ix) The improvements made to buildings and/or land shall be made pursuant to a Building Permit, and/or other required permits, and constructed in accordance with the Ontario Building Code.

-A NORTH'I AY City of North Bay Brownfield Community Improvement Plan x) City staff, officials, and/or agents of the City may inspect any property that is the subject of an application for any of the financial incentive programs offered by this program. xi) The applicant may only have one active application in process per property. xii) Any significant changes in design or scope of the project must be approved by the City. xiii) The City will withhold 10% of its total contribution for a minimum of 45 days following the project's completion. xiv) The project must commence construction within one (1) year of formal notification of approval under the program.
+- x) Outstanding work orders, and/or orders or requests to comply, and/or other charges from the City (including tax arrears) must be satisfactorily addressed prior to grant and/or tax assistance payment. - xi) City staff, officials, and/or agents of the City may inspect any property that is the subject of an application for any of the financial incentive programs offered by this program. - xii) The applicant may only have one active application in process per property. - xiii) Any significant changes in design or scope of the project must be approved by the City. - xiv) The City will withhold 10% of its total contribution for a minimum of 45 days following the project's completion. - xv) The project must commence construction within one (1) year of formal notification of approval under the program.
 An extension to an approval will only be granted, where in the opinion of the City, there are reasonable unforeseen circumstances.

-10.0 Glossary of Terms
+9.0 Glossary of Terms